FinP: Fairness-in-Privacy in Federated Learning by Addressing Disparities in Privacy Risk: Threat Model and Problem Formulation

+As demonstrated in the prior literature~\cite{BG_SIA_2}, the concatenation of these attacks compromises the anonymity of the client.
+Furthermore, auditing and completely preventing MIA and SIA within FL presents inherent mathematical and practical limitations~\cite{chang2024efficient}.

+\paragraph{\textbf{Problem Formulation: Disparate Privacy Risk}} Rather than attempting the mathematically fraught task of completely eliminating SIA, our work focuses on the resulting \textit{disparity} in privacy risk across the client federation.
+In heterogeneous (non-IID) FL environments, clients with unique or outlier data distributions are highly prone to local overfitting during training.
+This overfitting causes their local model updates ($\theta_i$) to disproportionately memorize their unique data points, rendering them significantly more vulnerable to SIAs than clients with more ``average'' data.
+To exploit this vulnerability, The attacker calculates the prediction loss of the target record across every individual client's model on the server.
+The reason is that the local model belonging to the true source will naturally yield the lowest prediction loss.
+The attacker therefore simply identifies the client with the minimum loss as the most probable source of the target record.
+This creates a systemic inequity in privacy protection.

+Given this threat model, our objective is to mitigate the disparate impact of SIAs by ensuring an equitable distribution of the inherent privacy risks between all clients.
+To achieve this \sysname, our framework pursues two core objectives:

-\begin{itemize}[noitemsep, topsep=0pt, leftmargin=1em] \item \textbf{Addressing the Symptoms:} Develop a server-side aggregation method to ensure a fair distribution of privacy risk among clients. \item \textbf{Addressing the Causes:} Provide feedback to clients, enabling them to adjust their local updates to reduce overfitting and improve overall fairness in privacy. \end{itemize}
+\begin{enumerate}[noitemsep, topsep=0pt, start=1, label={(\bfseries O\arabic*):}] \item \textbf{Addressing the Symptoms (Server-Side):} Develop a dynamic aggregation methodology on the server that quantifies client vulnerability and adjusts their contributions to the global model, ensuring a fair distribution of privacy risk without degrading global utility. \item \textbf{Addressing the Root Causes (Client-Side):} Provide actionable feedback mechanisms to highly vulnerable clients, enabling them to apply targeted local regularization.
+This empowers clients to reduce their local overfitting, thereby lowering their individual susceptibility to SIAs and improving the overall fairness in privacy of the system. \end{enumerate}

-We aim to mitigate the impact of SIA by enabling a fair distribution of the inherent privacy risk by introducing \sysname\ framework.
-We assume an ``honest-but-curious'' server and cooperative clients capable of adjusting their local updates to enhance fairness in privacy .